joshnh/HTML-Snippets/README.md

 __IMPORTANT: If you are also using Emmet, add the following to Emmet's user settings file:__

-`"disabled_single_snippets": "html fig meta nav ol script style ul"`
+`"disabled_single_snippets": "html head fig meta nav ol script style ul"`

 ---